 Getting there: The most convenient way to reach Alibaug from Mumbai is by ferry from the Gateway of India.
 The ferry doesn’t operate in the monsoon months.
 The drive only takes about 4 hours but the ‘highway’ is in bad shape, though some parts of the journey are beautiful.

 Interiors of Goa: for culture seekers

 Many people swear off Goa, since its beaches are overrun with shacks, tourists and waste, and I totally get that.
-But the real Goa lives away from the beaches, amidst the rice paddies and forests and old Portuguese-era houses – and although things are changing fast, we can still steal a glimpse into the susagade way of life, ride a bike along the lush green paddies and pristine backwaters, and feast on authentic Goan food (no, Brittos doesn’t count).
+But the real Goa lives away from the beaches, amid the rice paddies, forests and old Portuguese-era houses.
+Although things are changing fast, we can still steal a glimpse into the susagade way of life, ride a bike along the lush green paddies and pristine backwaters, and feast on authentic Goan food (no, Brittos doesn’t count).
 And as we ditch the coast for the interiors and get into the Goa state of mind, it is sure to dawn on us how our travel choices impact how we experience the places we visit.

 Also see: Road Tripping in Rural Maharashtra

 Purushwadi: for a million fireflies

 Where: Sahyadris, Maharashtra

 Imagine if you will: Thousands of stars in the dark night sky above; the valley below lit up with flashing Christmas lights – the mating signals of millions of fireflies!
 Just as the rains begin, fireflies descend upon Purushwadi, a charming fishing village in the Sahyadri mountains, and put on a show unlike any other for human eyes.